Glossary

 Market capitalization

-Market capitalization is the market value of a listed company.
-It is calculated by multiplying the market value of the share by the number of shares issued.
+The market value of a listed company, which is calculated by multiplying the share price by the number of shares issued.

 Market share